-Other foods to cut out during a flare include those with lactose, like milk and cheese, those containing artificial sweeteners, like candy or ice cream, high-fat foods, like butter or fried foods, spicy foods, alcohol, and caffeine.
-Remember that these are general guidelines and your individual condition may differ and so dietary changes should be discussed with your HCP.
+Other foods to consider minimizing during a flare include those with lactose, like milk and cheese, those containing artificial sweeteners, like candy or ice cream, high-fat foods, like butter or fried foods, spicy foods, alcohol, and caffeine.
+Remember that these are general guidelines and your individual condition may differ and so dietary changes should be discussed with your care team.

 Instead, you’ll want to focus on a diet full of easy-to-digest, well-tolerated foods, such as:

 - Refined grains, like white bread, pasta, and rice

 - Low-fiber fruits, like bananas, cantaloupe, and melon

 - Cooked, skinless, non-cruciferous vegetables, like squash, potatoes, and green beans

 - Protein, like fish, white meat chicken, eggs, and tofu

 “If you have foods that are more bland, you’re less likely to exacerbate your symptoms,” explains Manning.

 It is important to note that these recommendations are only for when you are in a flare and that your regular, healthy diet should be resumed once you are feeling better and back in remission.

 It’s also important to consider how you flavor and prepare your food during a flare.
 Consider fresh or dried herbs and spices in lieu of higher fat condiments or spicy items.
 “If you stick to baked, broiled, and grilled types of cooking methods, that’s also going to be easier to digest.
 And avoid dishes that have heavy sauces on them,” explains Manning.